sei-international/LEAPMacro.jl/docs/src/quickstart.md

 [ Info: Simulating for 2038: FEASIBLE_POINT
 [ Info: Simulating for 2039: FEASIBLE_POINT
 [ Info: Simulating for 2040: FEASIBLE_POINT
-[ Info: 2022-03-25T11:55:57.797
+[ Info: 2022-08-21T10:44:28.068
 ```
-The time stamps at the start and end show that the model ran in 34 seconds.
+The time stamps at the start and end show that the model ran in 32 seconds.
 The repeated `FEASIBLE_POINT` for each year means that the model in each year yielded a feasible solution to the [linear goal program](@ref lgp).

 ## The outputs folder
 The `outputs` folder should have a subfolder called `Baseline`.
-Inside that folder are three other folders, with CSV files containing diagnostic information and the results of the model run:
+Inside that folder are three other folders, with CSV files containing diagnostic information and the results of the model run.

+!!! info "Comma-separated variable (CSV) files"
+    CSV-formatted files are plain text files that can be viewed in a text editor.
+They can also be opened and modified in Excel, Google Sheets, or other spreadsheet program, which is a convenient way to edit them.

+The folder structure looks like this:
 ```
 otuputs
 └───Baseline